plumed/plumed2/user-doc/GettingStarted.md

 \page Syntax Getting Started

 To run PLUMED you need to provide one input file.

+You can follow the \ref masterclass-21-1 to learn more about it.

-In this file you specify what it is that PLUMED should do during the course of the run.
+In this input file you specify what it is that PLUMED should do during the course of the run.
 Typically this will involve calculating one or more collective variables, perhaps calculating a function of these CVs and then doing some analysis of values of your collective variables/functions or running